sajari/website-search-integration/README.md

 ### Dynamic Content

-The Dynamic Content integration creates a results block
+The Dynamic Content integration creates a results block using search results from a pipeline.
+It can typically be used to show similar or popular pages.

 ![dynamic content interface screenshot]()